 Kenya's Quota in IMF and SDRs allocations amounting to SDR 271.4 million and SDR 259.6 million respectively.
-The Quota (SDR 271.4 million) is accounted for in the books of the Government of Kenya.
+The Quota (SDR 271.4 million) and SDR allocations (36.99million) is not accounted for in the books of Bank.

-12 ITEMS IN THE COURSE OF COLLECTION 2010 KShs million 2009 KShs million Items in the course of collection 316 1,430
+12 ITEMS IN THE COURSE OF COLLECTION 2011 2010

+KShs million KShs million

+Items in the course of collection 409 316

-The balance represents values of clearing instruments which are held by the Bank while awaiting clearing by respective commercial banks.
+The balance represents the value of clearing instruments which are held by the Bank while awaiting clearing by respective commercial banks.

-13 ADVANCES TO BANKS 2010 Kshs Million 2009 Kshs million
+13 ADVANCES TO BANKS 2011 2010

-REPO Treasury Bills - 9,552

-REPO Treasury Bonds - 5,437
+KShs million KShs million

-Treasury Bonds Discounted 17 10
+Treasury Bonds Discounted 32 17

-Treasury Bills Discounted 13 9
+Treasury Bills Discounted 16 13

-Accrued interest 1 3
+Accrued interest 1 1

-31 15,011
+49 31